awestover/thoughts/content/0stack/seven-s-virtues.md

 Example:
-     You did a great job explaining X. You explained X enthusiasitcally and clearly, I now feel both like I understand X and care about it.
+     You did a great job explaining X. You explained X enthusiastically and clearly, I now feel both like I understand X and care about it.

+# 7. Silliness
+The virtue of silliness is to say totally insane stuff and then laugh a bunch.

 # Conclusion
 I've listed some virtues.
 I hope that articulating them here will